mum0n/model_size/docs/size_structured_model_snowcrab.md

 A size-frequency distribution of some system of interest $S$, is usually obtained from the observation of body size measurements (e.g., weight, length, and in the case of snow crab, often, carapace width) at various locations and times (seasonal, inter-annual) inside the area of interest.
 To represent the overall size distribution, these observations must be summarized in some manner.
 If the samples are derived from a truly random sample of $S$, then the usual approach of simply aggregating counts by size-intervals is sufficient to obtain an estimate of the size frequency distribution.
 This is because these samples can be considered **representative** of $S$ and each individual observation contributes an **equal** amount of information in representing the system; that is, they can be considered **exchangeable** (aka, "independently and identically distributed" or **iid**), under the context of the sampling structure/design.
 To re-iterate, each individual observation or measurement carries the same **weight** of information.

 When organisms are distributed in a nonrandom manner across space and time in a size-dependent manner, this "weight" is not always equal.
 Naive sampling of such a nonrandom distribution cannot be representative, especially when the number of samples are much lower than the total population, $n_s << n_S$.
-Stratified random sampling is used to try to reduce such biases, however, this only work if the factors that affect the non-random distribution is known *a-priori* and remains invariant in time or associated with sampling intensity (e.g., swept area in a trawl, number of traps or hooks used and usually determined before sampling).
-These are known as design weights, that is, information known *a-priori* to be influential to estimation.
+Stratified random sampling is used to try to reduce such biases, however, this only work if the factors that affect the non-random distribution is known *apriori* and remains invariant in time or associated with sampling intensity (e.g., swept area in a trawl, number of traps or hooks used and usually determined before sampling).
+These are known as design weights, that is, information known *apriori* to be influential to estimation.

 However, factors can be influential and not determinable before sampling.
 When, environmentally extreme conditions are encountered due to underlying spatio-temporal variability of these influential factors, that are not representative of the overall system, bias can occur.
 To make them comparable across such factors means that we need to address **habitat** variability issues directly.
 By **habitat**, we mean that organisms have metabolic, physiological and behavioural preferences and limits in the environmental and ecosystem conditions they can or cannot inhabit, in the sense of Elton (19XX).
 Variations in habitat result in differential growth, reproduction, movement and ontogenetic behaviour in general, rendering a naive random sampling assumption potentially problematic.

-To belabour the point, animals can, due to metabolic constraints and behavioural traits (aggregation/clustering/schooling), demonstrate ontogenetic (size and age-based) shifts in such habitat preferences which ultimately results in observed/sampled data with bias due to certain environments not being observable due to sampling not accounting for this underlying structure that is not random.
+To be-labour the point, animals can, due to metabolic constraints and behavioural traits (aggregation/clustering/schooling), demonstrate ontogenetic (size and age-based) shifts in such habitat preferences which ultimately results in observed/sampled data with bias due to certain environments not being observable due to sampling not accounting for this underlying structure that is not random.
 Further, imperfect sampling methods such as:

   - nets or sampling gear not able to access rocky, heterogenous, or deep environments
   - not able to access areas of high currents or rapid changes in bathymetry (cliffs and rocky protuberances)